 To wrap everything up, here are the rough numbers that we come up with.

 Note that this is only an estimate and not the final numbers.
-There will be factors that would offset these numbers to make it bigger or less.
-The point here is to come up with a number that you could base with so you can prepare and not get surprised.
+There will be factors that would offset these numbers to make it bigger or lesser.
+What’s more, inflation could jack up the prices every year.
+The point here is to come up with a number that you could base on so you can prepare and not be surprised.

 Final Thoughts